Pursuant to Act 1081 of 2015

 - There are no child care facilities provided by the Court.
 Children who become noisy will be required to remain outside the courtroom under adult supervision.

 - A court session begins when the bailiff states, “All rise.”
 Everyone in the courtroom should rise.
 The Judge will take her place on the bench.
 Please be patient and wait until your name is called.
-Once you have been called, you may proceed to the podium before Judge Burnett.
+Once you have been called, you may proceed to the podium before Judge White.

 - Be on time and stay in the courtroom until your name is called.